Last Updated on November 24, 2024 by Maged kamel

 Matrix addition & subtraction.

 The first operation is adding two matrices or subtracting from each other.
-If we have a matrix A, which is (2×3) as shown, and another matrix B.
+For example, we have matrix A (2×3) as shown) and another matrix B.

-Both matrices must have (2×3), then we can perform the addition of these two matrices, A+B is the new matrix from addition, and each element is determined from the addition of the similar elements in matrix A and matrix B.
+Both matrices must have (2×3).
+Then, we can add these two matrices.
+A+B is the new matrix from addition, and each element is determined by adding similar elements in matrix A and matrix B.

 The final matrix is shown due to the addition of A+B. For the value of the second row with the third column =(4+(-4)=0.
 The dimension f matrix (A+B) must be (2×3).